sofiayem/rtd-doc-tests/docs/source/requester.rst

    .. tip:: Due to these qualities, a new seed is required to form each signed contract request.

-Therefore, to be able to send signed requests, create a seed getter function to re-use upon forming each such request.
+To be able to send signed requests, create a seed getter function to re-use upon forming each such request.

 The seed getter:

 #.
 Forms a ``node.getSeed`` request body in JSON format.
 #.
 Creates an *unsigned* HTTP request with the body and a Content-Type (``application/json``) HTTP header.
 #.
 Sends the request and receives a response.
 #.
-Retrieves the acquired seed from the response and return it.
+Retrieves the acquired seed from the response and returns it.

 For example: